kaityo256/intel_real_distribution/README.md

 ./icpc.out  2.93s user 0.00s system 99% cpu 2.939 total
 ```

-The two executables give the identical result, but the executable produced by Intel compiler is significantly slower than that by GCC.
+The two executables give identical results, but the executable produced by the Intel compiler is significantly slower than that by GCC.

 From the detailed investigation described later, I found that the weird behavior will happen under the following conditions.